github/developer.github.com/content/v3/repos/statistics.md

 ### Response

 Returns the total commit counts for the `owner` and total commit counts in `all`.
-`all` is everyone combined, including the `owner`.
+`all` is everyone combined, including the `owner` in the last 52 weeks.
 If you'd like to get the commit counts for non-owners, you can subtract `all` from `owner`.

+The array order is oldest week (index 0) to most recent week.

 <%= headers 200 %>
 <%= json(:repo_stats_participation) %>